CobzarencuR/CobzarencuR/README.md

 🌐 Worked as Robotics & Educational Technology Developer at Nextlab.tech (nov.
 2022 - mar.
 2024)

-📝 Helping people achieve their dream physique as a Fitness Instructor

 🏋‍♂️ ESX Intel World - Ambassador

 🤖 Founding Member & Former Mechanic of the Epsilon RO-189 robotics team in the First Tech Challenge